Ageneinair/animation_master/README.md

 3) **Tai-chi**.
 To be trained in the future.

 4) **MGif**.
 The preprocessed version of this dataset can be [downloaded](https://yadi.sk/d/5VdqLARizmnj3Q).
  [Check for details on this dataset](sup-mat/MGif/README.md).
-Training takes about  hours, on 1 gpu.
+Download the [checkpoint](https://drive.google.com/file/d/1zR5Wp9iagHG379jsauLyLH_BTQQqatdF/view?usp=sharing).
+Training takes about 10 hours, on 1 gpu.